Raukk/TensorAsic/WhyThisLicense.md

 Put Simply, it's to force an open-source Reference Implementation to be published.

-Note: I don't care if comercial implementations of the Reference Implementation are closed source proprietary Bull$%&#, so long as at least one reffrence implementation is properly open.
+Note: I don't care if commercial implementations of the Reference Implementation are closed source proprietary Bull$%&#, so long as at least one reference implementation is properly open.

 ## Why a Reference Implementation